Peter Porter Poetry Prize: History

 The Porter Prize was established in 2005 by the Australian Book Review.
 Formerly known as the ABR Poetry Prize, it was renamed the Peter Porter Poetry Prize in 2010 in honour of the famed Australian poet.
 The award is open to all poets writing in English, regardless of where they reside.

 Winners

-Since its inception, there have been 19 winners of the Peter Porter Poetry Prize.
+Since its inception in 2005, Judith Bishop has won twice.